 How can I work from home more efficiently?

 We put together this guide to save you a few headaches while working remotely.
-In it, we’ll be using Patent Vault, a management, analysis, and collaboration tool for patents.
+We will introduce Patent Vault, our management, analysis, and collaboration tool designed explicitly for patent work.

-Its strong focus on communication and collaboration is exactly what you need right now.
-Before reading on, create a free account here and get ready to follow the steps below.
+Patent Vault’s strong focus on communication and collaboration is precisely what any IP professional needs.
+Before reading on, create a free account here and follow the steps below.

 Step 1: Invite your team members